emacsfodder/etd/README.md

 ETD allows the simple writing of examples as tests and generation of markdown documents for both functions and examples.

-Currently this package is dogfooding in emacsfodder/kurecolor.
+Currently a prototype of this package is dogfooding in emacsfodder/kurecolor.
 This repo will be used by kurecolor when it is suitable to release on MELPA.

 ## Usage: